bulwark-crypto/bulwark-wp/source/12_chapter_7.md

 Note: In October 2018 Bulwark elected to remove Obfuscation in favor of Zerocoin

 ## Zerocoin Protocol

-Zerocoin is "a distributed e-cash system that uses cryptographic techniques to break the link between individual Bitcoin transactions without adding trusted parties."
-Miers, Ian; Garman, Christina; Green, Matthew; Rubin, Aviel D. (May 2013).
+Zerocoin is "a distributed e-cash system that uses cryptographic techniques to break the link between individual Bitcoin transactions without adding trusted parties." [@Zerocoin]

 There are two parts to Zerocoin, minting and spending.
 During the minting process, the user performs a mint transaction which trades a certain denomination of Bulwark (1, 5, 10, 50, 100, 500, 1000) and produces a reciprocal quantity of zBWK.
 The user is then provided zBWK as well as a secret key, presenting the network with proof that the user is entitled to the appropriate number of zBWK.